-1. Connect one end of the HDMI cable to the HDMI port on the computer.
+Connect one end of the HDMI cable to the HDMI port on the computer.

-- 2. Connect the other end of the cable to the high-definition TV or monitor. - 3.
-Press f4 to alternate the computer screen image between 4 display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.
+- Connect the other end of the cable to the high-definition TV or monitor. - 3.
+Press f1 to cycle through four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.

-Each time you press f4, the display state changes.
+Each time you press f1 the display state changes.